 The bass is slightly accentuated but not overemphasized.
 Unless you love feeling your music beat in your chest then this shouldn’t be a problem and it helps keep the mids afloat so it was definitely the right choice.
 What usually happens is that the mids get drowned out, but this isn’t something you have to worry about with the X2 as there is an even spread across frequencies.
 On top of that, the highs are also great.
 There is some roll-off, of course, these are after all in-ear headphones, but it’s kept within reasonable limits, which can’t be said for many in-ear headphones.

-The signal is also great, easily connecting at 30 feet.
+The signal is also amazing, easily connecting at 30 feet.
 You shouldn’t have any problems with interference even when jumping around in the gym if your phone is in your pocket or stationed nearby.

-What makes the Jaybird X2 the best wireless sports headphones isn’t the sound quality, although it’s definitely there.
+What makes the Jaybird X2 the best wireless sports headphones isn’t the sound quality, although it’s definitely present.
 It’s not the incredible battery life and durability either, although they don’t hurt.
 Nor is it the length to which the folk at Jaybird went to ensure that these headphones will snugly fit as many ears as possible.

 The Jaybird X2 had all of these things even back when it launched at $200.
 They were expensive sports headphones, although the price was justified from the start.
 But the fact that you can buy them now for almost half that price really does make them the best and most cost-efficient wireless headphones for exercising.